t4corun/zmk-config/readme.md

 - The totem is a composite board
 - The two outer pinky keys are part of the outer column, bottom row
 - The order of includes isn't strict.

-## Next

-- Add alternate base layer for gallium, graphite, or colemak dh

-### Files that were removed because they were blank
+- These were removed because they were blank.
+They are not needed

-These could be added back

   - config/t4corun.conf
   - boards/shields/totem/totem_left.conf
   - boards/shields/totem/totem_right.conf

+## Wishlist

+- Make the keyboard work when not in the OS
+- Add alternate base layer for gallium, graphite, or colemak dh
+- Can we do OS mod swap like QMK?

 ### Special Thanks